 Travel Thursday: Vancouver, British Columbia Tingles All Our Senses.

 When deciding where to go for my 40th birthday, many places came up.
-Where I decided to gather my friends was in a corner of the world I had not yet been, the American Northwest.
+What place won out where to gather my friends was a corner of the world I had not yet been, the American Northwest.
 Wednesday through Saturday morning found us in Seattle, but for a twist, I planned the next two nights and my actually birth day to be in Canada and the city of Vancouver.
 If I was this close to another Major Canadian city, I had to go.
 From Saturday afternoon to Monday morning, we made Vancouver our home.

 Living in Maine for 39 years, I had been to Montreal an amazing amount of times, twice to Halifax, Nova Scotia, Quebec City, Quebec, and Charlottetown P.E.I, and even made it to Toronto for a glorious four days.
 To have the chance to go to Vancouver, British Columbia on the other side of the continent, I had to do it.